jneterer/angular-tailwindcss-auth-theme/README.md

 I chose to move all component style sheets to the `src/styles/components` directory because they need access to the TailwindCSS classes.
 If I left them in their own relative component directories, they would not have access.
 And since I define a lot of styles for elements that require a lot of TailwindCSS classes in `.scss` files rather than in the `.html`, I felt it was best to go ahead and just add them all the the components directory.

-Additionally, you will find a lot of settings for the app in self-explanatory files under the settings directory.
+Additionally, you will find a lot of settings for the app in files under the settings directory.

-* elements.scss - styling for global elements
+* `elements.scss` - styling for global elements
-* forms.scss - styling for forms
+* `forms.scss` - styling for forms
-* mixins.scss - reusable styles known in the SCSS world as mixins
+* `mixins.scss` - reusable styles known in the SCSS world as mixins

 ## Icons